The Keti Koti Monologues

 18 June – Nancy Jouwe

 Nancy Jouwe is a cultural historian, researcher, lecturer and public speaker.
 She studied Gender Studies and Cultural History in Utrecht and York and has published ten book titles and several articles on colonial history and postcolonial cultural and social movements.
-Recent titles: Gendered Empire (2020), Slavery and the City of Utrecht (2021) and Slavery Revisited (2021).

 Thanks to: